 We provide the Prison Library with a regular loan to improve their collection, as well as running a very popular book request service, and staff visit regularly to support the orderly librarian in running the library.

 We also work with staff at the prison to run the Storybook Dads scheme, where prisoners are recorded reading a bedtime story and the recording is sent to their children for them to listen to.
-See here for more information about this project and the charity behind it.
+Watch this TEDx video to learn more about the scheme.

 We work to enhance the services offered by our volunteer run community libraries.
-We run regular rhymetimes at both the Western Community Centre and La Nouvelle Maritaine.
+We run regular rhymetimes at both the St Saviours Community Centre and La Nouvelle Maraitaine.

 Free Book Packs